aerogear/aerogear.org/docs/specs/aerogear-client-push/index.markdown

 #### Reachability

-The client SDK needs to check if the device can establish a connection to the internet (PushNetwork and UnifiedPush Server).
+Internally, the client SDK needs to check if the device can establish a connection to the internet (PushNetwork and UnifiedPush Server).
 It should make use of the platform-specific APIs to check the reachablility of the services.

 ## Platform specific details